Bryan Clark

 Bryan Emmett Clark (born March 14, 1964) is an American retired professional wrestler.
-He is best known for his appearances with World Championship Wrestling, the World Wrestling Federation and All Japan Pro Wrestling under the ring names The Nightstalker, Adam Bomb and Wrath and under his own name.
-He is a former WCW World Tag Team Champion and AJPW World Tag Team Champion.
+He is best known for his appearances with World Championship Wrestling (WCW), the World Wrestling Federation (WWF), and All Japan Pro Wrestling (AJPW) under the ring names The Nightstalker, Adam Bomb, Wrath and his real name.
+He is a former two-time WCW World Tag Team Champion and one-time AJPW World Tag Team Champion with his KroniK teammate, Brian Adams.

 Professional wrestling career

 American Wrestling Association (1989–1990)

-Clark made his wrestling debut in 1989 under the ring name The Nightstalker and quickly rose to a main event status wrestler.
-Clark competed in the Minnesota-based American Wrestling Association.
-He appeared at live AWA house and television events, mainly in the mid-west area of The United States.
-Some of these matches were broadcast on the ESPN, AWA Championship Wrestling show.
-(ESPN Classic continues to air re-runs of the show).
-Wrestling legend Ox Baker began to manage Clark during this time, providing for some classic promotional segments with Baker on the mic.
-The Nightstalker had a heated feud with The Trooper (Del Wilkes, later to be known as The Patriot).
+Clark made his wrestling debut in 1989 under the ring name The Nightstalker, after completing training under Jody Hamilton and DeWayne Bruce in Atlanta, Georgia.
+After working matches on the independent circuit, Clark joined the Minnesota-based American Wrestling Association (AWA).
+He appeared at live AWA house shows and television events, mainly in the midwestern United States, with some of these matches being broadcast on ESPN's AWA Championship Wrestling show (ESPN Classic continues to air re-runs of the show).
+Wrestling legend Ox Baker began to manage Clark during this time, providing for some classic promotional segments with Baker on the microphone.
+The Nightstalker had a feud with The Trooper (Del Wilkes, later to be known as The Patriot).
 This began as The Nightstalker appeared during a Trooper match versus W.T.
 Jones on April 13, 1990, at an ESPN televised show in Rochester, Minnesota.
 Ox Baker began to challenge any and all wrestlers to include Larry Zbyszko, even telling The Trooper that he "couldn't even join the boy scouts".
-Clark's in ring look included black and white face paint, while gripping an over-sized hatchet.
+Clark's in-ring look included black and white face paint, while gripping an over-sized hatchet.

 World Championship Wrestling (1990–1991)

-As the AWA went into dormancy in the fall of 1990, Clark made the jump to World Championship Wrestling.
-He made his first appearance on the November 10 edition of WCW Saturday Night and defeated Gary Jackson.
-Ten days later Clark faced Sid Vicious at Clash of the Champions XIII: Thanksgiving Thunder and was defeated.
+As the AWA went into dormancy in the fall of 1990, Clark made the jump to World Championship Wrestling (WCW).
+He made his first appearance on the November 10 edition of WCW Saturday Night and defeated enhancement talent Gary Jackson.
+Ten days later, Clark was defeated by Sid Vicious at Clash of the Champions XIII: Thanksgiving Thunder.
 He then formed an alliance with The Big Cat and was scheduled to team with him against Vicious and Dan Spivey at Starrcade.
 Clark would miss the pay-per-view and be replaced by The Motor City Madman.

 Clark would be absent from WCW until October 1991, when he made an appearance as a masked "ghoul" at Halloween Havoc.
 Two months later he replaced an injured Diamond Studd at Starrcade to team with Rick Steiner in a losing effort to Vader and Mr. Hughes.
+He would depart WCW shortly thereafter.

 Universal Wrestling Federation (1992)

-Clark moved to Herb Abrams' Universal Wrestling Federation, making his first appearance on June 19, 1992, at a TV taping in Spartanburg, SC.
+Clark moved onto Herb Abrams' Universal Wrestling Federation (UWF), making his first appearance on June 19, 1992, at a TV taping in Spartanburg, South Carolina.
 He had three matches, defeating Johnny Kid and Jake Steele while losing by disqualification to Death Row 3260.